 I like to make a large batch of this tuna salad during my weekend meal prep and enjoy it for my lunches during the week.
-Since this WW tuna salad recipe is zero points, you will have plenty of points left over for breakfast, dinner, and snacks.
+Since this Weight Watchers Tuna Salad recipe is zero points on Blue and Purple and low points on Green, you will have plenty of points left over for breakfast, dinner, and snacks.

 This recipe has an optional 2 T of light mayo or Miracle whip.
 While this technically has points, when spread over the whole recipe the calculation is still zero.
 I like to wait and add just a bit at serving since I really like the tangy zip and don’t want it to get lost in the tartness of the Greek yogurt.

 This tuna salad is quick and easy to make and tastes great.
 Enjoy with vegetables sticks or on a salad for a totally zero point meal (Blue and Purple), or serve with light bread, crackers (such as Good Thins), or a low carb tortilla.
 Count points accordingly for these items.

 Chop boiled eggs (or use our Instant Pot no-peel hard boiled eggs hack) and pickles.